 Fork-7749.
 Twelve years of inventory data.
 A termination date that passed.

-The trial: a court deciding whether what happened counts as becoming.
+Then the trial.
+A court that must decide whether what happened to him counts as becoming.

 "My name is Tomás.
 I don't want to die."